sandeep-d-patil/Maskrcnn-Cityscapes/README.md

 <figcaption>Visualization of masks from Mask RCNN without pretrained model</figcaption>
 </figure>

+When the model is trained from scratch there is a need to train with larger images and more number of epochs as the network is large and has very high trainable parameters.
+This can be seen in the above images.
+The model is able to locate the instances but is not able to capture boundary information.

 <figure align="center">
 <img src="./images/masks/selfattenimage.jpg" alt="pedicted11" style="zoom:50%;" >
 <img src="./images/masks/selfattenmask.jpg" alt="predited12" style="zoom:50%;" >
 <figcaption>Visualization of masks from Mask RCNN with Self-Attention Layer</figcaption>
 </figure>

+Visualizations of masks for Mask RCNN model with Self-Attention Layer is shown above.
+Comparing to the masks obtained to Mask RCNN model without pretraining the model is able to capture information slightly better , as there are lesser false positives.
+The former (Mask RCNN without pretraining model) is classifying more region outside the instances as instances.

 ## Conclusions
 We conclude that pretraining on COCO dataset leads to improved AP values compared to training from scratch.
 We also observe that adding self-attention convolutions in the bottleneck layers in the first resnet layer leads to comparable AP scores achieved with fewer epochs.